BlessingBab/BlessingBabWorkDaySchedule/README.md

 ## Description

-This application is simple calendar that allow the user to save events for each starting from 9am to 5pm on working day.
+This application is simple calendar that allow the user with a busy schedule to use as planner.
+User can use this applocation to effectively manage important daily events.
+User can save daily events starting from 9am to 5pm of working day.

 ## Screenshot